labd/go-commercelayer-sdk/api/docs/GETFlexPromotionsFlexPromotionId200ResponseDataAttributes.md

 `func (o *GETFlexPromotionsFlexPromotionId200ResponseDataAttributes) UnsetRuleOutcomes()`

 UnsetRuleOutcomes ensures that no value is present for RuleOutcomes, not even an explicit nil
+### GetResourcePayload

+`func (o *GETFlexPromotionsFlexPromotionId200ResponseDataAttributes) GetResourcePayload() interface{}`

+GetResourcePayload returns the ResourcePayload field if non-nil, zero value otherwise.

+### GetResourcePayloadOk

+`func (o *GETFlexPromotionsFlexPromotionId200ResponseDataAttributes) GetResourcePayloadOk() (*interface{}, bool)`

+GetResourcePayloadOk returns a tuple with the ResourcePayload field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResourcePayload

+`func (o *GETFlexPromotionsFlexPromotionId200ResponseDataAttributes) SetResourcePayload(v interface{})`

+SetResourcePayload sets ResourcePayload field to given value.

+### HasResourcePayload

+`func (o *GETFlexPromotionsFlexPromotionId200ResponseDataAttributes) HasResourcePayload() bool`

+HasResourcePayload returns a boolean if a field has been set.

+### SetResourcePayloadNil

+`func (o *GETFlexPromotionsFlexPromotionId200ResponseDataAttributes) SetResourcePayloadNil(b bool)`

+ SetResourcePayloadNil sets the value for ResourcePayload to be an explicit nil

+### UnsetResourcePayload
+`func (o *GETFlexPromotionsFlexPromotionId200ResponseDataAttributes) UnsetResourcePayload()`

+UnsetResourcePayload ensures that no value is present for ResourcePayload, not even an explicit nil
 ### GetMetadata

 `func (o *GETFlexPromotionsFlexPromotionId200ResponseDataAttributes) GetMetadata() interface{}`